Homeworld-Collective/orecast-tea-guide/docs/index.md

 # Orecast Project: Chalcopyrite TEA Guide

-Welcome to our supporting documentation for the Chalcopyrite Heap Leach TEA, part of [Homeworld](https://www.homeworld.bio/)'s Orecast project and a collaboration with [Conductor Labs](https://www.conductor-labs.com/).
+Welcome to our supporting documentation for the Chalcopyrite Heap Leach TEA!
+This is part of [Homeworld](https://www.homeworld.bio/)'s Orecast project and a collaboration with [Recursion Works] (https://www.recursionworks.com/) (previously Conductor Labs) whose mission is to support lab-to-market commercialization through open-source data & tooling.

 You can find the model linked [here](https://1drv.ms/x/c/147876eee33501b9/EQPpl4ljGOJMrgbxcQLHN2UB-NKCfIsGOYR3Qath6lANzw?e=WHnI8g).